DIRA Workshop and Challenge

 First workshop on diagram image retrieval and analysis in computer vision

-To be held in conjunction with CVPR 2020 in Seattle, WA, USA
+To be held in conjunction with CVPR 2020 on June 14th in Seattle, WA, USA

 Deep learning methods have dramatically improved the ability to detect objects in natural images and semantically segment images for scene understanding.
 However, these advances have not yet automated the understanding of information contained in hand-drawn figures, technical diagrams, mathematical equations, scanned documents, data plots, and other images conveying technical information (some examples are displayed in Figure 1 below), because those types of images have very different properties from natural images.
 For this type of image, shape and topology are far more important features than the intensity, color, texture, shadow and shading which dominate natural images.